 Attribute values can be quoted with single or double quotes, or they can be unquoted if the value contains no spaces.

 An attribute without an equals sign is a bare word.
-Bare words are shorthand attributes as follows:
+Bare words are shorthand attributes:

 If the bare word starts with ., it is a style attribute.

 If the bare word starts with #, it is an id attribute.

 If the bare word starts with >>, it is an href attribute.

 If the bare word starts with >, it is an xref attribute.

 Otherwise, the bare word is a type attribute.

 Attribute values may contain $ followed by the entity name followed by ;.references.
 An entity reference is